haraldk/TwelveMonkeys/README.md

 q: How does it work?

 a: The TwelveMonkeys ImageIO project contains plug-ins for ImageIO.
 ImageIO uses a service lookup mechanism, to discover plug-ins at runtime.

-TODO: Describe SPI mechanism.

 All you have have to do, is to make sure you have the TwelveMonkeys JARs in your classpath.

+You can read more about the registry and the lookup mechanism in the [IIORegistry API doc](http://docs.oracle.com/javase/7/docs/api/javax/imageio/spi/IIORegistry.html).

 The fine print: The TwelveMonkeys service providers for TIFF and JPEG overrides the onRegistration method, and utilizes the pairwise partial ordering mechanism of the IIOServiceRegistry to make sure it is installed before